 This ensures that your tan remains even regardless of the weather.
 The way to achieve this is to look for a lounge chair or lay on a comfortable towel.

-- Of course, do not get too comfortable as much as to burn one side of your body.
+- Don’t get too comfortable on one side to avoid burning one side of your body.

 - Avoid staying in the same position for too long, as this can damage the exposed skin.